Diphtheria, tetanus and whooping cough combination vaccines

 - Year 8 students - Boostrix vaccine (through the School Immunisation Program)

-The combination diphtheria, tetanus and whooping cough vaccines are also recommended for all:
+The combination diphtheria, tetanus and whooping cough vaccines are also recommended, but may not be free, for all:

-- parents after the birth of the newborn if not recently immunised with whooping cough vaccine (Boostrix or Adacel) excluding new mothers who may have received during their pregnancy
+- parents after the birth of the newborn if not recently immunised with whooping cough vaccine (Boostrix or Adacel) excluding new mothers who received this vaccine during their pregnancy

 How the vaccine is given

-The combination vaccine is given as an injection into the thigh if under 12 months of age, or the top of the arm if over 12 months of age.
+The combination vaccine is given as an injection into the thigh if under 12 months of age, or the top of the arm from 12 months of age.

 Possible side effects